-The forecasted spending model for the Minnesota State Grant incorporates all changes passed by Congress or made by the U.S. Department of Education to the federal need analysis as of November 1, 2023.
-The U.S. Department of Education releases annual updates to the tables in the statutory "Federal Methodology Need Analysis" used to determine a student's EFC.
+The forecasted spending model for the Minnesota State Grant incorporates all changes passed by Congress or made by the U.S. Department of Education to the federal need analysis as of February 15, 2024.
+The U.S. Department of Education releases annual updates to the tables in the statutory "Federal Methodology Need Analysis" used to determine a student's EFC (or SAI, beginning with the 2024-2025 aid year).